Seals in the Sinosphere: Mongolian usage

+Perso-Arabic seal of Abu Ishaq Inju, a local sovereign ruling Region of Persia, son of a former land steward official of the Mongolain Khan.

 Singaporean usage

-The seal has been present in all Singapore dollar banknotes since its first series, bearing the chairman of the Monetary Authority of Singapore (MAS) or the Board of Commissioners of Currency, Singapore (BCCS).
+The seal has been present in all Singapore dollar banknotes since its first series.
+They bear the signature and seal of the chairman of the Monetary Authority of Singapore (MAS) or of the chairman of the Board of Commissioners of Currency, Singapore (BCCS).

 Vietnamese usage

 The seal is used to a lesser extent in Vietnam by authorised organisations and businesses, and also traditional Vietnamese artists.
 It was more common in Vietnam prior to French rule and the abolition of the Nguyễn dynasty, when signatures became the usual practice, although usually seen as having less authority in a corporate environment.
+Modern Vietnamese organizations and agencies have switched to using circular seals with red ink and the organization's full name being inscribed in standard Vietnamese, with some incorporating monochromatic state emblem (for national authorities) or logo, with the traditional square forms having been popularly neglected.